New York, NYC, USA

 886

-This cute little restaurant is actually Taiwanese-inspired cuisine, but as it’s located right in the heart of Little Tokyo, we wanted to give it a mention.
+This cute little restaurant is Taiwanese-inspired cuisine, but as it’s located right in the heart of Little Tokyo, we wanted to mention it.

 This place serves up New York-influenced Taiwanese food, put together with delicious and locally sourced ingredients.